chmProcessor.

 |

-of the web site.
-If your favourite language is not here, you can
+used on the texts of the web site.
+If your favourite language is

-create your own translation.
-To do this check at the
+not here, you can create your own translation.
+To do this check at

-your “mylanguage.txt”, open it with the notepad, and change the
+to your “mylanguage.txt”, open it with the notepad, and change the

 text of each second line.
 Example:

-“English.txt”
+“English.txt” file:

 Contents